sylvain69780/sylvain69780.github.io/_posts/2025-03-09-phi-fun-facts.md

 \Phi^2 = \Phi+1 \approx 2.618034
 $$

-## In the 3d construction of the Icosahedron !
+## In 2D and 3D geometry !

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/wf23Wd?gui=true&t=10&paused=false&muted=false" allowfullscreen></iframe>

 Shane, a well-known Shadertoy user, recently shared an intuitive method to construct an icosahedron using three perpendicular golden rectangles.

-A golden rectangle is a rectangle whose side lengths are in the golden ratio, \( \Phi \).
+A golden rectangle is a rectangle whose side lengths are in the golden ratio, $ \Phi $.
 This means that the ratio of the longer side to the shorter side is $ \Phi $, approximately 1.618.
 If the longer side of the rectangle is \( a \) and the shorter side is \( b \), then:

 $$
 \frac{a}{b} = \Phi